UPPMAX/UPPMAX-documentation/docs/software/bianca_file_transfer_using_winscp.md

 ???- question "Would you like a video?"

-    See the YouTube video
-    [how to do file transfer from/to Bianca using FileZilla](https://youtu.be/V-iPQLjvByc?si=OMyH3REu-SoFQeI9)
+    See the YouTube video (needs update because of not needed project name as username, see below) [how to do file transfer from/to Bianca using FileZilla](https://youtu.be/V-iPQLjvByc?si=OMyH3REu-SoFQeI9)

-To transfer files to/from Bianca using FileZilla, do the following steps:
+To transfer files to/from Bianca using WindSCP, do the following steps:

 ### 1. Get inside SUNET